hooray804/awesome-adblock/CONTRIBUTING.md

 To maintain a reliable resource for users, projects listed here should meet the following criteria:

-1. **Open Source**: The project must be open-source.
-Paid or commercial software is acceptable as long as its source code, core engine, or filter lists are publicly accessible under an open-source license.
+1. **Open Source**: The project must be open source.
+Paid or commercial software is acceptable as long as its source code, core engine, or filter lists are publicly accessible under an open source license.
 2. **Maturity**: The project should have at least 3 months of active history since the first release or commit to avoid listing short-lived projects.
 3. **Active Maintenance**: The repository should show recent activity or be actively maintained.
 For mature, stable projects that do not require frequent updates, there should be no critical, unaddressed bug reports older than 6 months.
 4. **Documentation**: The project must have clear documentation in English, explaining how to install and use it.